High Relative Humidity, followed by a sudden fall in temperature, produces moisture that can be very damaging to goods in transit or in storage.

 Desiccant (usually silica gel sachets or activated clay bags) adsorbs moisture produced by temperature change – typically experienced in shipping where goods are exposed to high daytime temperatures and very low night-time temperatures over several days, if not weeks.

 Sufficient desiccant must be used as part of a total humidity control system.
-The type of product, the packaging employed and how it is stored will all influence the amount of desiccant and type of desiccant to be used.
-Used correctly it will extend shelf-life for your products.
+The type of product, the packaging employed, and how it is stored will all influence the amount of desiccant and the type of desiccant to be used.
+Used correctly, it will extend shelf-life for your products.